thecodersguilduk/wda-curriculum/workshops/security.md

 ## Outcomes

 At the end of this training you will be able to:
-1. Recognise certain vulnerabilities of a web application
+1. Recognise certain vulnerabilities of a web application, including those frequently featured in the OWASP top 10
-1. Test for security issues and fix them
+1. Test for security issues and understand how to prevent them

 ## Learner Requirements

-1. Good understanding of php
+1. Understanding of PHP, HTML and JS

 ## Outline